FutureDropout/HapticMotorDrive/README.md

 ![Image of Raspberry Pi Pinouts](https://github.com/JordanPulido/HapticMotorDrive/blob/master/documentation/raspberrypiPinouts.jpg)

+Here you can click a <a href="https://radiojove.gsfc.nasa.gov/telescope/soldering.htm"> tutorial </a> on how to solder safely and efficiently.

+A 5 pinout socket was placed on top of the

 ## DRV2605L Haptic Motor Driver PCB Design Files

 The program <a href="http://fritzing.org/download/"> Fritzing </a> was used to make a diagram for wiring the raspberry pi and sensor.